 Are there any tests you can do to date or authenticate my artwork?

 A conservator can often tell you a great deal about an object through examination and art historical research, but you would need to consult with a conservation scientist or similar specialist for concrete answers about dating and authenticity.
-These professionals--the CSI agents of the art world--use various analytical techniques to help answer these questions.
+These professionals use various analytical techniques to help answer these questions.
 Conservators work closely with such experts and would be able to point you towards the right person to help.

 What does it take to become a conservator?

 It takes a great deal of training, either through rigorous graduate degree programs or lengthy apprenticeships.
 Programs are quite selective, requiring applicants to have a background in fine arts, art history, and chemistry, as well as treatment experience.
 The programs take 2 to 4 years to complete, and incorporate coursework, hands-on training, and multiple internships into their curricula.
 Many conservators will undertake post-graduate fellowships to further their training.
 A listing of conservation graduate programs can be found here.